Summer Research Program Frequently Asked Questions for College Students

 Who should apply?

-Students who are in their junior year of college at the time of application and are interested in a career in scientific research should apply.
+Students who are either college juniors or junior-equivalents (credit-wise) at the time of application and are interested in a career in scientific research should apply.

 Are stipends or other funding available for college students?

 Both paid and unpaid internships are offered.
 Paid internships are awarded to applicants who qualify for the funding source eligibility criteria.

 How much is the stipend and what does it cover?